convox/convox/docs/example-apps/rails.md

 2. Services: These are the web-facing services of the application.
 This application has a single service named `web` which is built from the local directory.

-Because the resource named `database` appears in the `links:` section of this service it will receive an environment variable named `DATABASE_URL` with connection details.
+Because the resource named `database` appears in the `links:` section of this service, it will receive an environment variable named `DATABASE_URL` with the connection details.

-Create a file in the root of your project with the name `convox.yml` and the following content
+Create a file in the root of your project with the name `convox.yml` and the following content:

-Check [convox.yml](https://docs.convox.com/configuration/convox-yml) to see all the possible configurations.
+> Note: Check [convox.yml](https://docs.convox.com/configuration/convox-yml) to see all the possible configurations.

 ```
 resources: # Here we are creating a database resource to use in our application.